sharonchen9593/React-Starter-Template/README.md

   >nodemon app.js
   ```

-  Auto re-compile your ES6 code with Babel
+  In a new terminal tab, auto re-compile your ES6 code with Babel
   ```
   >webpack --watch
   ```